arcolife/multivm_db_bench/README.md

   5. Install the python2 module `parallel-ssh` via pip.
     (you'd have to temporarily enable epel repo for installing pip on rhel)

+  6. You have passwordless ssh access to all VMs from host machine.

 - __FYI__: Inside VMs, these scripts run: